barnabuskev/MatlabScripts/README.md

-readme fiel for matlab scripts
+readme file for matlab scripts